FAQs for Parents/Carers

 Dates for the PC meetings are available on the diary page of the website.
-The 2019/20 AGM and parent social will be on Wednesday 11th September.
-The AGM covers some core PC business, but more time is given to presentations from the Senior Leadership Team, and a chance to chat to other parents over a glass of wine!
+The AGM in September covers some core PC business, but more time is given to presentations from the Senior Leadership Team, and a chance to chat to other parents over a glass of wine!

 The BHSA are the fundraising arm of the PC.
 They meet on the first Thursday of every month during term time – either at the school or in the community room at Waitrose.
 See their page on the website to find out about all the wonderful things they do.

 For more information about the PC, e-mail: firstname.lastname@example.org